NixImagery/Niximagery/_cameras/hasselblad-v.md

 1996 -- 2013 | 503 CW | Improved mirror system

 ## Bodies
 The 500 series cameras, including the super-wide angle SWx (which have fixed lenses), all have a shutter speed from 1 second to 1/500 s (hence the series name).
 A leaf shutter is in the lens.
 Later 2000/200 series bodies revert to a focal plane shutter which can fire at up to 1/2000 s.
-Those have proved to be less reliable than that leaf shutters.
+Those have proved to be less reliable than leaf shutters.

 Whilst many reviewers and vloggers have 500 CMs, and I really don't care about flash, the newer models with better mirrors, second shutter coatings and a bright screen seem to be more attractive for a first investment.
 The newer, slightly larger mirrors in the 503CW and 501CM only make a significant difference with long lenses (in the viewfinder, the older ones have more vignetting).